cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Expertise Area Progression

-Expertise Areas are divided into levels.
-The higher the level, the more skilled the character is in that Expertise Area.
+Three levels of proficiency can be reached in an Expertise Area.
+They are Apprenti at EAL 4, Journeyman at EAL 8, and Master at EAL 12.
 The better they get they more they benefit from success of a check.
-Once they reach level 4 they gain an additional Mark on success.
-At level 8 easy tasks (TN 4) are automatically passed.
-At level 12 Moderate tasks (TN 8) are automatically passed.
+Once they reach Apprentice they gain an additional Mark on success.
+At Journeyman level easy tasks (TN 4) are automatically passed.
+As a Master Moderate tasks (TN 8) are automatically passed.

 [//]: # (TODO: check if this is to powerful)